-- VN 401 Medical-Surgical Nursing 3: Reproductive System, Urinary System, Communicable Diseases, Nervous System, Rehabilitation Nursing With corresponding hours for VN 406 - Medical-Surgical Nursing 3: Clinical Rotation Reproductive System: Lecture - 18 Hours; Clinical - 30 Hours Urinary System: Lecture - 18 Hours; Clinical - 30 Hours Communicable Diseases: Lecture - 7 Hours; Clinical - 8 Hours - Nervous-Sensory System: Lecture 24 Hours; Clinical 34 Hours
+VN 401 - Medical-Surgical Nursing 3: Reproductive System, Urinary System, Communicable Diseases, Nervous System, Rehabilitation Nursing With corresponding hours for VN 406 - Medical-Surgical Nursing 3: Clinical Rotation

-Rehabilitation Nursing: Lecture - 6; Clinical - 8 Hours
+Reproductive System: Lecture - 18 Hours; Clinical - 30 Hours Urinary System: Lecture - 18 Hours; Clinical - 30 Hours Communicable Diseases: Lecture - 7 Hours; Clinical - 8 Hours Nervous-Sensory System: Lecture - 24 Hours; Clinical - 34 Hours Rehabilitation Nursing: Lecture - 6; Clinical - 8 Hours

 This course is designed to give the students a thorough knowledge and understanding of the Reproductive System, the Urinary System, Communicable Diseases, the Nervous System, and Rehabilitation Nursing.
-It covers an introduction to breast, female and male reproductive system, disorders of female reproductive structures, disorders of the male reproductive system, sexually transmitted diseases, the anatomy and physiology of the urinary system, disorders of the urinary system, as well as diagnostic and laboratory procedures.
+It covers an introduction to breast, female and male reproductive system, disorders of female reproductive structures, disorders of the male reproductive system, sexually transmitted diseases, the anatomy and physiology of the urinary system, disorders of the urinary system, disorders of the urinary system, disorders of the urinary system, as well as diagnostic and laboratory procedures.
 When studying communicable diseases, topics in infection, types of microorganisms, modes of transmissions, sexually transmitted diseases, immunization schedules, and caring for clients with communicable diseases are covered.

-The course also covers the anatomy and physiology of the nervous system, disorders of the nervoussensory system, and diagnostic and laboratory procedures.
+The course also covers the anatomy and physiology of the nervous system, disorders of the nervous-sensory system, and diagnostic and laboratory procedures.
 The students are also given a thorough knowledge and understanding of goals of rehabilitation, scope of services, resources and the barriers of rehabilitation, Maslow's heirarchy of needs, and nursing considerations in rehabilitation.
 Emphasis is placed on how to apply the knowledge learned when performing physical assessment.